electricbookworks/electric-book-workflow/guide/15-images.md

 `{:.figure .fixed .small}`

+> CSS tip: [If you're having trouble with SVGs having space around them](http://stackoverflow.com/questions/24626908/how-to-get-rid-of-extra-space-below-svg-in-div-element), in your CSS make sure you set the height of the `img` element.
+SVGs are inline elements by default, and will add white space around them.

 ## Preparing images

 *   Wherever possible, convert images to SVG so that they scale beautifully but also remain small in file-size for web use.